The Burner

 Looking forward to Year 2 The entire Burner team was looking at returning participants bringing friends and family to join in the experience.

-The Year We Started Having Photographs
+The Year We Started Having Pictures

 This year we had a lot more visuals to play with.
 I dove into a full website redesign with these visuals as the central focus.
 The website from the first year had been little more than a news and registration page I designed and coded on a very tight deadline.